peterwilli/Thingy/README.md

 - Make a discord bot by clicking on the Bot menu, and click "Add Bot".
 Name it as you like
 - Click "Reset Token" to reveal the bot token.
 Make note of this token, you need it in the next step
 - In the config.yml, change the bot name and token to your bot token
+- Go to [Hugginface Tokens](https://huggingface.co/settings/tokens) (make an account if you don't have one yet) and create a token
+  - Replace `token_from_hf` in config.yml with the token you just created
+  - This token allows you access to the Stable Diffusion model!
 - Assuming you run the Jina Flow server as well as the Discord bot on the same machine, you don't need to do anything
     - If your Jina server is remote, you have to change `host` and `port` under `grpcServer`
     - If you run on JCLoud, make sure to set `port` to `443` and `plainText` to `false`!
+        - Make sure `host` does **not** include `grpcs://`!
 - Save the config
 - Go to the OAuth2 menu, and click the URL Generator submenu.
 Check off the Bot checkbox
 - In bot permissions, you only need the following: